 Attainment at age 16

-Data on the percentage of pupils getting a pass (grade 5 or above) in GCSE English and Maths, by socio-economic background.
+Data on the percentage of pupils getting a pass (grade 5 or above) in GCSE English and maths, by socio-economic background.

 Summary main findings

-• there were large variations between pupils eligible for free school meals (FSM) in different ethnic groups – for example, 70% of FSM-eligible pupils from the Chinese ethnic group got a pass (grade 5 or above), compared with 6% of Gypsy or Roma pupils
+There were large variations between FSM-eligible pupils in different ethnic groups.
+For example, 75% of FSM-eligible pupils from the Chinese ethnic group got a grade 5 or above, compared with 3% of Gypsy or Roma pupils.

 By disadvantage status over time